Vaudeville: Women

-Black vaudeville
+Black Vaudeville

 Albert and Mamie Anderson performed as a comedy duo with Sam T. Jack's Creole Show and ran their own touring company, Lady Africa, in the early 1900s.

 Black performers and patrons participated in a racially segregated Vaudeville circuit.
 Though many popular acts like Lewis and Walker, Ernest Hogan, Irving Jones, and the Hyers Sisters played to both white and black audiences, early Vaudeville performances for white audiences were limited to one Black act per show, and performers faced discrimination in restaurants and lodging.
-Entertainers and entrepreneurs like The Whitman Sisters, Pat Chapelle and John Isham created and managed their own touring companies; others took on theater ownership and management and created Black Vaudeville circuits, as was the case for Sherman H. Dudley and the Griffin Sisters Later, in the 1920s, many bookings were managed by the Theatre Owners Booking Association.
+Entertainers and entrepreneurs like the Whitman Sisters, Pat Chappelle and John Isham created and managed their own touring companies; others took on theater ownership and management and created Black Vaudeville circuits, as was the case for Sherman H. Dudley and the Griffin Sisters Later, in the 1920s, many bookings were managed by the Theatre Owners Booking Association.

 African-Americans challenged the prevailing Blackface stereotypes played by white performers by bringing their own authenticity and style to the stage, composing music, comedy and dance routines and laying the groundwork for distinctly American cultural phenomena like blues, jazz, ragtime and tap dance.
 Notable Black entertainers in Vaudeville included comedians Bert Williams, and George Walker, dancer/choreographer Ada Overton Walker, and many others.
 Black songwriters and composers like Bob Cole, Ernest Hogan, Irving Jones, Rosamond Johnson, George Johnson, Tom Lemonier, Gussie L. Davis, and Chris Smith, wrote many of the songs that were popularized onstage by white singers, and paved the way for African-American musical theater.